ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 and deployed on conda-forge and PyPI; it also assumes the release manager has access to accounts on DKRZ/Levante.

 Below is a list of steps that the release manager, together with the previous release manager, should go through before the actual release;
-these include testing the new code by running all available recipes in yhe `main` branch, and comparing the output against the previous release.
+these include testing the new code by running all available recipes in the ``main`` branch, and comparing the output against the previous release.

 Open an issue on GitHub